-When coupling nodes from the 1D network to 2D overland, one ground level can usually be specified for the network and another one is specified in the 2D domain file.
+When coupling nodes from the 1D network to 2D overland, one ground level is specified for the network and another one is specified in the 2D domain file.
 These two values should normally be consistent, but due to differences of source data sets and accuracies, some discrepancies may arise.